Need serology?

 Test code:

-S0017 - Qualitative detection of Simian cytomegalovirus (SCMV) by polymerase chain reaction
+S0017 - Ultrasensitive qualitative detection of simian cytomegalovirus (SCMV) by real time polymerase chain reaction

 Simian cytomegalovirus (SCMV) was first described in 1957 as one of seven viruses isolated from the African green monkey (Cercopithecus aethiops).
 SCMV, also known as simian agent 6 (SA6) at that time, was first recovered from primary African green monkey kidney cell (AGMK) cultures, giving rise to foci of rounded swollen cells after 2 weeks in culture.
 Examining the prevalence of SCMV in primary AGMK cells obtained from commercial suppliers indicated that more than 50% of these cultures were positive for the presence of the virus.
 Neutralizing antibodies to SCMV were found in more than 95% of African green monkey sera studied.
 Infection of African green monkeys by SCMV appears to be widespread.